simonhdickson/committor/README.md

 **"Ollama is not available"** (Ollama provider)
 - Make sure Ollama is installed and running: `ollama serve`
-- Check if Ollama is accessible: `commitor check-ollama`
+- Check if Ollama is accessible: `committor check-ollama`
 - Verify the URL is correct with `--ollama-url`

 **API rate limits** (OpenAI provider)